Sacred practice enshrined in new Qld bill - Shepparton News

 Sacred practice enshrined in new Qld billBy AAP Newswire

-Traditional child-rearing customs practised by Torres Strait Islander families for generations would be legally recognised under a law proposed by the Queensland government.
+Traditional child-rearing customs practised by Torres Strait Islander families for generations would be legally recognised under a law backed by the Queensland government.

-Cynthia Lui, the member for Cook and first Torres Strait Islander elected to any Australian parliament, introduced the bill during an emotional address to state parliament on Thursday.
+Cynthia Lui, the member for Cook and first Torres Strait Islander elected to any Australian parliament, introduced the private member's bill during an emotional address to state parliament on Thursday.

 The state government is aiming for a vote in September, which would mean ancient, sacred and enduring child-rearing practices are legally recognised for the first time.